Dechrissen/website/md/endorsements.md

 # Derek's Endorsements

-Things I recommend — websites, videos, tools, gear, and more.
+Things I like or recommend — websites, videos, tools, media, and more — in no particular order.

 ## Personal websites & blogs